-It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our plan you must use network providers to get your medical care and services.
-The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Community First Medicare Advantage Alamo Plan (HMO) authorizes use of out-of-network providers.
-See Chapter 3 (Using the plan's coverage for your medical services) for more specific information about emergency, out-of-network, and out-of-area coverage.
+You must use network providers to get your medical care and services.
+If you go elsewhere without proper authorization, you will have to pay in full.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in network), out-of-area dialysis services, and cases in which Community First Advantage Alamo Plan (HMO) authorizes use of out-of-network providers.

-If you don't have your copy of the Provider Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
-You may ask Member Services for more information about our network providers, including their qualifications.
+If you would like a printed copy of the Provider Directory, you can request one from Member Services (phone numbers are printed on the back cover of this document).
+We will mail you one free of charge within three business days.

-Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network
+Section 3.3 The Pharmacy Directory